 Public Transport – Shared Taxis | Most suitable economic option of travel to Zanskar Valley

-You can also buy yourself a seat in a shared taxi which runs every morning between Srinagar to Kargil, Leh to Kargil.
-The shared taxis are also mostly available between Kargil – Padum as well because locals from Padum and Kargil travel to these places in the shared cabs only.
-These shared taxis do not stop overnight between Kargil – Padum and makes a 12 hrs run with few tea/snacks/food stops in between.
+You can also buy yourself a seat in a shared taxi.
+These taxis run every morning between Srinagar to Kargil, Leh to Kargil.
+The shared taxis are also available between Kargil – Padum road as well.
+The locals from Padum and Kargil travel to these places in the shared cabs only.
+These shared taxis do not stop overnight between Kargil – Padum.
+Hence, it makes a 12 hrs run with few tea/snacks/food stops in between.

 Planning night stays on the way to Zanskar Valley

-Based on my experience, you can opt to plan a journey to Zanskar Valley either from Leh or from Srinagar as already mentioned in the article.
-I have already detailed out Zanskar – Most Common Itinerary for you which can be referred to successfully plan a trip to Zanskar Valley.
+Based on my experience, you can opt to plan a journey to Zanskar Valley either from Leh or from Srinagar.
+I have already detailed out Zanskar – Most Common Itinerary which you can refer to plan a memorable trip.
 However, I will still touch upon briefly how you can break your journey to Zanskar Valley in one of the following ways –

-Three Day Journey on Leh / Srinagar – Kargil – Padum Route
+Three Day Journey on Leh / Srinagar – Kargil – Padum Road

-Two Day Journey on Srinagar – Kargil – Padum Route
+Two Day Journey on Srinagar – Kargil – Padum Road

 Sightseeing in Zanskar Valley

-There is too much to see within Suru and Zanskar Valley that this longish article may also not be enough to jot down all the sightseeing places.
+There is too much to see within Suru and Zanskar Valley.
+This longish article may also not be enough to jot down all the sightseeing places.
 I will be writing detailed articles on the sightseeing places in Suru and Zanskar Valley in time to come.
 I will link them within this article below as and when they are published.